Gnurdle/workshop-docs/Pages/2-basics.md

 (9 8 7 6 5 4 3 2 1 0)
 ```

-Clojure tends to view loops as applying a function to a container to get another container.
+Clojure tends to view loops as applying a function to a container to get a value which might also be a container.

 There are certain types of loops that happen a lot, so there are built-in forms to implement these.
+To use these, you simply bring the part is different to the party in the form of a function.

 **map** applies a function to every element in a container, producing a new container containing the result applied to each element: